FADE IN!Street Fighter 2010: The Final Fight

 - Dolled-Up Installment: The Famicom version barely had anything to do with Street Fighter to begin with, so the writers who worked on the English localization decided to rewrite the script and change the protagonist's identity from Kevin to Ken in attempt to tie 2010 to the original.

 - Dub Name Change: Kevin to Ken and Dr. Jose to Troy.

 - Early-Installment Weirdness: Was released a year before Street Fighter II started the whole fighting game boom.

 - In Name Only: Those expecting a futuristic competitive fighting game will be disappointed.

 - Market-Based Title: The Famicom version is titled 2010 Street Fighter (the date goes first).
-The English title evokes brand name recognition from Street Fighter II and Final Fight.
+The English title evokes brand name recognition from both, Street Fighter and Final Fight.

 - Meaningless Lives: Continues are unlimited, and you restart the same stage no matter what.
-The only penalty for losing all of your lives is simply having your score reset.
+The game doesn't even have a scoring system to reset when you run out of lives.

 - Nintendo Hard: ...Not that having unlimited continues makes the game any easier.

 - Unstable Equilibrium: You lose your upgrades when hit, so if you can manage a No Damage Run, Ken can abuse his screen clearing attacks and invincible backflips.

 - Zeerust: Remember back in 2010 when our Earth was being populated by space aliens and mutants and people could travel to other planets by using interdimensional warp gates?
 We neither.